Hugh Jackman Revealed Who Should Play Wolverine After ‘Logan’

 “I have seen a lot of Hugh’s films and also his work on TV.
 I loved Wolverine the most and during our discussion just a while back, Hugh offered me to be part of the next X-Men installment.
 I told him I am in.
 I would definitely love to do X-Men with him,” Khan said in 2011.

-In other news, Hugh Jackman has also revealed that he would have kept playing the character of Wolverine if the X-Men movie franchise universe could have crossed over with Avengers.
-During the promotional event of Logan, Jackman stated that if there had been an opportunity for the X-Men franchise to crossover with the Marvel Cinematic Universe, he may have considered portraying Wolverine for few more films.
+In other news, Hugh Jackman has also revealed that he would have kept playing Wolverine if the X-Men movie franchise universe could have crossed over with Avengers.
+During the promotional event for Logan, Jackman stated that if there had been an opportunity for the X-Men franchise to crossover with the Marvel Cinematic Universe, he may have considered portraying Wolverine for few more films.

 “If [an Avengers-crossover] was on the table when I made my decision, it certainly would have made me pause.
 That’s for sure.
 Because I always love the idea of him within that dynamic, with the Hulk obviously, with Iron Man but there’s a lot of smarter people with MBAs who can’t figure that out.
 You never know,” he told ScreenRant.

 Hugh Jackman is not the only one who is done portraying the role for X-Men movies.
-During a recent with Fox News, Sir Patrick Stewart has revealed that even he won’t be returning to the franchise as Professor Charles Xavier.
-The 76-years-old Stewart stated that the news of Hugh Jackman’s departure from the franchise was the perfect time for him to announce that even he won’t be returning for future films.
+During a recent with Fox News, Sir Patrick Stewart revealed that even he won’t be returning to the franchise as Professor Charles Xavier.
+Stewart, 76, stated that the news of Hugh Jackman’s departure from the franchise was the perfect time for him to announce that he won’t be returning for future films.

 “Sitting beside Hugh watching him say goodbye I realized there will be no more perfect time to say au revoir, adios, goodbye to this franchise than this, I’m very content,” Stewart added.

-X-Men franchise has not yet released who is going to portray Wolverine in the future films.
+X-Men producers have yet to announce who is going to portray Wolverine in future films.
 Do you think Bollywood superstar Shah Rukh Khan will ever be able to replace Hugh Jackman?
 Sound off your views in the comments below.